andizq/discminer/example/mwc480_12co/README.rst

    discminer attributes

-This is useful for quickly inspecting the emitting surfaces and **unconvolved** rotation curve, peak intensity and linewidth profiles of the best-fit model.
+This is useful for a quick inspection of the emitting surfaces and **unconvolved** rotation curve, peak intensity and linewidth profiles of the best-fit model.

 .. image:: png/model_attributes.png